Class ZmanimCalendar

 setUseElevation

 Sets whether elevation above sea level is factored into zmanim calculations for times besides sunrise and sunset.
-SeeisUseElevation()
+SeeisUseElevation()for more details.- Parameters:

 -